Proof-Of-Photo/.github/profile/README.md

 **What it is:** Celo is a blockchain protocol with low-fees and a thriving community of public goods projects.
 All transactions on Celo are carbon neutral, so it’s a good option for publications and photographers who care about preservation of the environment.

 **How we use it:** We use Request Network on Celo and we created an implementation of TalentLayer on Celo.

+### Contract Addresses

+Yash will add these later! :D